AARP Eye Center

 What plans are available?Your Health Idaho’s plans are organized into three categories:

-- Bronze plans have the lowest monthly premiums, the highest deductibles and copays, and cover roughly 60 percent of care costs.
-They’re designed to help you in case of serious illness or injury.
+- Bronze plans have the lowest monthly premiums, and the highest deductibles and copays.
+They cover roughly 60 percent of care costs.

 - Silver plans have moderate monthly premiums, deductibles and copays.
 They cover 70 percent of care costs.
 They’re the only plans eligible for cost-sharing subsidies.

 - Gold plans have higher monthly premiums, lower deductibles and copays, and cover roughly 80 percent of care costs.

-Idaho residents 29 and younger can also apply for a catastrophic plan offering low premiums but limited coverage.
+Idaho residents under 30 can also apply for a catastrophic plan offering low premiums but limited coverage.
 You can compare estimated plan costs using Your Health Idaho’s website.

-If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or were put on reduced hours, you may be able to switch to a Your Health Idaho plan.
-Try to apply and select your plan before your COBRA coverage ends to make sure there's no gap in coverage.
+If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or recently lost employer health insurance, you may be eligible for a Your Health Idaho plan during special enrollment.
+Before you enroll in COBRA, choose and apply for a Your Health Idaho plan.
+Otherwise, you won’t be eligible for special enrollment until your COBRA coverage ends.
 If you’re not sure about whether to switch out of COBRA, you can ask for free advice from a local insurance agent or broker.

 Will I need to get a new doctor?That depends.
 Major insurance providers, including Blue Cross of Idaho and Select Health, offer Your Health Idaho plans, but not all doctors accept them.
 Talk to your doctor to see whether they will accept a marketplace plan.